You are here

 Before or After a Show

 H Street’s Atlas Arts Center draws a crowd most nights of the week with its diversity of performances in multiple theaters.
 Before or after you sit down for a performance, H Street offers plenty of dining options.
-Laid back neighborhood-friendly bistro Boundary Road is date night-worthy, and appeases farm-to-table fans – including Michelle Obama, who shared a date night here.
 The tri-level restaurant Smith Commons pairs craft beers with seasonal favorites, and let’s loose on Friday and Saturday nights with a DJ.

 Dubbing itself “the French on H,” Le Grenier serves up French fare in an industrial chic setting.
 If you’re looking to unwind over drinks, try out H Street’s The Pursuit Wine Bar, which serves 45 wines by the glass with American comfort foods.
-Or head to Granville Moore’s, where you’ll find an extensive list of Belgian beers and nourishing bowls of mussels.
+Or head to Granville Moore’s, which calls itself "a cozy tavern with a healthy Belgian fetish," where you’ll find an extensive list of Belgian beers and nourishing bowls of mussels.

 After Hours on H